lupomikti/DuolingoCourseSwitcher/README.md

 This userscript for [Duolingo](https://www.duolingo.com/) simplifies switching your UI language.

-There is a discussion thread dedicated to this script at https://www.duolingo.com/comment/6079283
+There is a [discussion thread dedicated to this script](https://www.duolingo.com/comment/6079283) at Duolingo forums.

 ### Installing